yugokato/pytest-smoke/README.md

 > - The `--smoke-scope` option also supports any custom values, as long as they are handled in the hook
 > - You can override the plugin's default value for `N` and `SCOPE` using INI options.
 See the "INI Options" section below
-> - When using the `pytest-xdist` plugin for parallel testing, you can configure the `pytest-smoke` plugin to enable a custom distribution algorithm that distributes tests based on the smoke scope
+> - When using the `pytest-xdist` plugin for parallel testing, you can configure the `pytest-smoke` plugin to replace the default scheduler with a custom distribution algorithm that distributes tests based on the smoke scope

 ## Examples